Azure-Samples/smartbulkcopy/README.md

 ### I would change the code here and there, can I?

-Sure feel free to contribute!
+Sure, feel free to contribute!
 I created this tool just with the goal to get the job done in the easiest way possible.
-Code can be largely improved even, if I tried to apply some of the best practices, but when I had to make some choice I chose simplicity over everything else.
+Code can be largely improved, even if I tried to apply some of the best practices, but when I had to make some choices I went for simplicity over everything else.

 ## Tests